-- 53. Through correspondence, the Committee conducted an exercise that combined consideration of its Forward Work Programme and other items suggested for horizon scanning.
-The Committee agreed a provisional forward work plan, at its 22 October meeting, adding that further work was required before it could be finalised.
-The forward work plan was finalised in April 2015. - 54.
-A copy of the Committee's Forward Work Programme is shown at Annex IV.
+- 41. At The Committee's October 2015 meeting, Members conducted an exercise that combined consideration of its Forward Work Programme and other items suggested for horizon scanning.
+The Committee agreed a provisional Forward Work Plan, at its 28 October meeting, adding that further work was required before it could be finalised.
+The Forward Work Plan was finalised in February 2016. - 42.
+A copy of the Committee's Forward Work Programme is attached at Annex IV.